 Development Type D recommends a structure that can primarily house a variety of office-type uses including research space and classrooms.
-It includes taller structures than what is found in other development types.
+It includes taller structures than found in other development types.

 - The architectural styles and materials should be compatible with existing medical campus structures. - b.
-The structures shall provide good quality public space. - c.
-Maximum building floor area shall be 45,000 sf. - d.
-High-quality year-round pedestrian spaces and connections shall be provided.
+The structures shall provide good quality public space.